zsilbi/nuxt-icon-workerd/README.md

 `✘ [ERROR] Uncaught (in response) Error: The script will never generate a response.`

 `✘ [ERROR] A hanging Promise was canceled.
 This happens when the worker runtime is waiting for a Promise from JavaScript to resolve, but has detected that the Promise cannot possibly ever resolve because all code and events related to the Promise's I/O context have already finished.`

-` A hanging Promise was canceled.
-This happens when the worker runtime is waiting for a Promise from JavaScript to resolve, but has detected that the Promise cannot possibly ever resolve because all code and events related to the Promise's I/O context have already finished.`